What is biological oxygen demand?

 The decay of organic matter in water is measured as biochemical oxygen demand.
 Environmental stresses and other human-induced factors can lessen the amount of dissolved oxygen in a water body, however.

-BOD is essentially a measure of the amount of oxygen required to remove waste organic matter from water in the process of decomposition by aerobic bacteria.
+Biological oxygen demand is essentially a measure of the amount of oxygen required to remove waste organic matter from water in the process of decomposition by aerobic bacteria.

 To comply with BOD limits, commercial production and manufacturing industries are required to implement a wastewater pretreatment or disposal program.